xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD01_LAB_MANUAL.md

 #### Task 1: Create an MVC 5 application.

-1. Start Visual Studio 2017 and create a new **MVC** project by using the **ASP.NET MVC 5 Web Application** template.
+1. Start Visual Studio 2017 and create a new **MVC** project by using the **ASP.NET Web Application** template.
 Choose the **Internet Application** template.
 2. Run the new MVC application in Internet Explorer, and explore the **Contact** page.
-3. Stop debugging by closing Internet Explorer.
+3. Stop debugging by closing Microsoft Edge.

 #### Task 2: Explore the application structure.